 Some squashes and melons grow very long vines and they may need to grow up the front and right down the back of the trellis, which is fine, really, if it helps save space and you still end up with a good harvest.

 For wire you could use hog or cattle panels (a type of wire mesh).
-I wouldn’t use chicken wire or hardware cloth because the small grid size of the mesh would not allow the fruit to hang down.
+I wouldn’t use chicken wire or lead-free or stainless steel hardware cloth because the small grid size of the mesh would not allow the fruit to hang down.

 How It’s Constructed